 Robins is the reception class at Smannell and Enham C of E Primary School.
 The objective of our Early Years Team is to create an exciting and effective environment for children and we believe a child-led approach, combined with some focussed, adult-led teaching is the best means to achieve this.
 Through creating positive relationships, we support and stimulate the children to help them embed and make their learning more meaningful.
 In our experience, children who have started their learning journey in this way are more independent, resilient, motivated and effective learners.

 The teacher in Robins is Mrs Taylor

-The HLTA is Mrs Butler
+The Teaching Assistant is Mrs Oates.

-Our PE days are Monday andWednesday.
-We kindly ask that long hair is tied back and earrings are removed on these days.
+Our PE days are Tuesday and Wednesday.
+We kindly ask that long hair is tied back and earrings are removed or taped on these days.